TungstnBallon/bachelor-thesis-template-latex/PARKING_LOT.md

     - polarsExpessions:
         - mention that pl.col and pl.lit are the most used ones and what they do
     - paper im workog
+    - added sqlite-loader-lib to external field in package.json to solve build issues
 - Evaluation:
     - Limitations:
         - could not integrate bach-napi-test into the monorepo